vtsyvina/CliqueSNV/README.md

 **For Variant Calling** problem program produces standard VCF file.
 Standard is described <a href="https://samtools.github.io/hts-specs/VCFv4.2.pdf">here</a>

+## New in version 2.0.0 (sliding window approach)
+CliqueSNV could perform poorly for samples with long references and significant diversity because of many linked SNPs for Illumina data.
+To address it in version 2.0.0, we introduced a new approach to build haplotypes in windows, increasing the size of the window on each iteration.
+The window size is equal to the sample's fragment length (usually 250 for single-end reads and around 500 for pair-end reads).
+The haplotypes reconstruction starts in the region of the highest coverage end extend the window to the left or right based on coverage.

+This approach allows CliqueSNV to work on more diverse samples or samples with longer reference - we tested the new version on benchmarks with a reference length of 5000-10000, and CliqueSNV was able to reconstruct ground truth haplotypes successfully.

 ## Versions:
 1.1.0 - add allele frequency for variant calling